Videocraft10/Focus-Light/README.md

 ## How to use!
 ### LED's

 Simply plug the lamp on!
-The LEDs will turn on automaticly, ensure you are plugging into the non usb hub ports (the 5 lower ports)
+The LEDs will turn on automaticly or according to your on WLED setup, ensure you are plugging into the non usb hub ports (the 5 lower ports)

 ### USB Hub